 Extended Shelf Life and Freshness

-Biodegradable packaging materials are not only environmentally friendly but also effective in preserving the freshness of food.
+Wholesale biodegradable packaging materials are not only environmentally friendly but also effective in preserving the freshness of food.
 Many biodegradable options possess excellent barrier properties that prevent moisture and oxygen from reaching the packaged food.
 This helps extend the shelf life of perishable items, reducing food waste and ensuring consumers enjoy products at their best.

 While biodegradable food packaging holds tremendous promise, there are challenges to address for its widespread adoption.